marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

     The square root of your number is 2

-These two programs use exactly the same code, I have just added some extra spaces and empty lines to the same program.
-At least for me, the second program is a lot easier to read and understand than the first.
+These two programs use exactly the same code, we have just added some extra space and empty lines to the same program.
+The second program is a lot easier to read and understand than the first.
 For programs with several hundred lines of code, a bit of space like this can make a huge difference in readability.